Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Introduction

-\textbf{Acknowledgements}: We are grateful to Patrice Le Calvez, for discussions concerning surfaces dynamics and many ideas to prove Theorem~\ref{thm:surfirra}, and to Francisco Torres de Lizaur for useful discussions.
+\textbf{Acknowledgements}: We are grateful to Patrice Le Calvez, for discussions concerning surface dynamics and many ideas to prove Theorem~\ref{thm:surfirra}, and to Francisco Torres de Lizaur for useful discussions.
 We also thank Pierre Dehornoy, for pointing out a detail of helix boxes that allowed us to simplify the statements of Theorems~\ref{thm:Bsection} and \ref{thm:bbook}.
+We thank the referees for all the corrections and comments that allowed us to improve the quality of this work.